RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

     - Emacs and RStudio keyboard shortcuts
     - Editor tabs reordering
 * IPython Console
-    - Pygments highlighting for the console
+    - Make it use the current Spyder color scheme theme